 Discretionary Leave is paid time off work that a supervisor may award to a professional staff employee to recognize noteworthy achievement and work effort that have significantly contributed to the unit's mission, goals and/or objectives.
 Discretionary leave should be awarded for extraordinary performance, for going the extra mile, when an employee "goes above and beyond the call of duty," etc. Discretionary Leave is not intended for "business as usual" or for doing your job well.
 Doing your job well is the expectation; discretionary leave may be awarded for going beyond that.

-Up to six days of discretionary leave may be awarded per calendar year.
+Up to six days (48 hours for full-time employment) of discretionary leave may be awarded per calendar year.

 Examples of appropriate Discretionary Leave use

 - An employee completed a significant project that improved the way certain things were processed in the department.
 The improvements impacted faculty and staff who were involved in the process.
 The project lasted several months and required significant time after hours (for no compensation).
 The employee continued to complete all regular assignments and responsibilities during the project.